leafo/lapis/docs/moon_creating_configurations.md

-## MoonScript Configuration Syntax
+# MoonScript Configuration Syntax

-The MoonScript config builder syntax uses function calls to define variables.
+## Configuration Example

+The MoonScript configuration builder syntax uses function calls to define variables.
 The advantage to this approach over using a Lua table literal is that you can have logic surrounding your assignments.
+You can also freely mix regular table objects.

 Here's an example of the configuration DSL (domain specific language) and the table it generates: